ChristinaYu/Music_Classification/README.md

 </br>
 3. The libraries we used are: scikits.talkbox, sklearn and matplotlib</br>
 </br>
-We also used Machine learning tools like Weka and Orange to help us testing the data.
+We also used Weka and Orange to help us testing the data.